 Along with fostering friendships, it is important not to become so overly involved in one’s marriage that other familial relationships are forgotten or neglected.
 Just as time with friends can support a strong marriage, connections to family and familial relationships can also support the marriage.
 Essentially, foster your other relationships as a way to promote a life-long and happy, strong marriage.

 Allow Some Silence

-Some couples may think that things are not going well and may start to feel unhappy because things do feel comfortable.
+Some couples may think that things are not going well and may start to feel unhappy because things feel comfortable.
 It is okay for the relationship to be comfortable and for there to be times of silence.
 It may just mean you are the ease with one another.
 Allowing some silence also means taking a break to think sometimes.
-For example, if you are arguing, you may each need to step away, allow some silence, and calm down, before you continue talking.
+For example, if you are arguing, you may each need to step away, allow some silence, and calm down before you continue talking.
 This can also save you from saying hurtful things.

 Seek Couples Counseling for a Happy Marriage

 You may also benefit from Couples Counseling to help promote a happy marriage.
 This may be especially helpful if you lack strong family relationships or live some distance away from other close friends.
 You can participate in Couples Counseling before you marry, in Premarital Counseling, to promote a successful and happy marriage.
 Many couples also use Couples Counseling to save their marriage.
 It does not have to be something you turn to only during difficult circumstances or after you’ve been immersed in a long-standing unhappy marriage.